 That being said, I find that this kind of saving is much easier said than done.
 It’s so easy to think “it’s only a couple of dollars” or to purchase convenience foods to save time.

-Most people have no trouble trying to save a buck on a new TV or car but happily get a coffee and bagel when out and about without thinking of it.
+Most people have no trouble trying to save a buck on a new TV or car but happily buy a coffee and bagel when out and about without thinking of it.

-If you are looking to easily cut some expenses, these small purchases can be easily cut out of your budget.
+If you are looking to stop buying stuff that you don’t really need, these small expenses can be easily cut out of your budget.

 Not only are paper towels terrible for the environment, they are a huge waste of money too.
 You can use rags for cleaning up messes and cloth napkins for mealtimes and save a bundle.